Kitware/trame/docs/content/docs/tutorial-application.md

 mesh_lut.Build()
 ```

-We finally want to be able to change the array or field to color by, so we get a handle on the mesh's mapper and set the array to color by and the range of the array to the defaults, tell the mapper to use the appropriate scalar mode for the array, turn on the scalar visibility, and tell the mapper to use the scalar range assigned to the lookup table.
+We finally want to be able to change how to color the array or field data, so we retrieve a handle on the mesh's mapper and set the array to color by and the range of the array to the defaults, tell the mapper to use the appropriate scalar mode for the array, turn on the scalar visibility, and tell the mapper to use the scalar range assigned to the lookup table.

 <div class="print-break"></div>